-Regulation (EC) no. 1935/2004 provides rules relating to the quality of food packaging, described as 'materials and articles intended to come into contact with food'.
+Regulation (EC) no. 1935/2004 (consolidated version) provides rules relating to the quality of food packaging, described as 'materials and articles intended to come into contact with food'.
 This Regulation specifically provides due consideration to the development of active and intelligent packaging.

 The objective of this Regulation is to realise a high level of protection in the EU of population health and consumer interests.
 It contains general provisions on the safety of materials and articles designed to come into contact with food, and special requirements relating to active and intelligent packaging.
 In addition, the Regulation includes rules on labelling, the authorisation of new substances and traceability.